Peg Cole is a self-taught cook who shares her favorite recipes and methods of cooking and baking.

 - Gather all the ingredients into one area to be sure you have everything you need.

 - You can always use a prepared refrigerated or frozen crust to make things simpler.

-- If you decide to make a crust from scratch, you'll need a clean, dry flour-dusted surface to roll it; a rolling pin, flat elongated bottle (like a wine bottle), or a smooth-surfaced glass to use for flattening the dough.
+- If you decide to make a crust from scratch, you'll need a clean, dry flour-dusted surface to roll it; a rolling pin, a flat elongated bottle (like a wine bottle), or a smooth-surfaced glass to use for flattening the dough.

 For the crust: